Upper Back Pain Between Shoulder Blades May Be Helped By Posture Correction Exercises And Stretches

-The causes of upper back pain are varied so it is important to be examined by a doctor.
-A common cause of upper back pain without injury is related to poor posture at home and at work.
+The causes of pain in the upper back are varied so it is important to be examined by a doctor.
+A common cause without injury is related to poor posture at home and at work.
 Muscles and ligaments become over stretched and weak.
 Over a period of time, the joints become stressed and this causes a degenerative type of arthritis similar to that seen in the neck region with stiffness caused by restricted motion and irritation of pain sensitive structures like the nerves and spinal discs.

-In addition to the neck exercises which need to be performed, another one of the exercises I like to do for upper back pain is done like stretches and is also good for the neck.
+In addition to the neck exercises which need to be performed, another one of the exercises I like to is performed like stretches and is also good for the neck.

 From the starting position sitting on your legs with either the toes on the floor or the top of the feet on the floor.
 Slowly lean forward and let your hands touch the floor.
 Carefully inch your way forward with your hands pulling and keep your head looking forward.
 You can crawl with your fingertips but your lower body remains in the same starting position.
 As you move forward you should feel your upper back stretching.
 Tilt your head up as if looking at the ceiling while pulling forward on the carpet with your fingers and in some instances you may feel a release in the area between the shoulders.
 Hold the position for 10 – 20 seconds then reverse the process and return to a full starting position.

-If you have upper back pain and you paint ceilings or look up all day then these exercises and stretches are not for you.
-You may need the help of orthotic supports like the Neck Guard or Neck Aid to ease postural strain.
+If you have pain in your upper back and you paint ceilings or look up all day then these exercises and stretches are not for you.
+You may need the help of orthotic supports like the Neck Aid to ease postural strain.
 But if you sit slumped over a desk or do work where you constantly bend your head down then they may work for you.

 One of my favorite upper back stretches is to lie on your back and stretch your arms on the floor up over your head.
 This works good with a firm pillow placed under the area between the shoulder blades and across the upper back.
 You can try rolling up a large towel and some are using large body balls.